tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/全站加速网络/购买指南/欠费说明_intl_en.md

-## Arrears Status
+## Overdue Status
 ECDN is billed on a pay-as-you-go basis.
 The system will generate a bill and deduct the fees based on your actual usage in the last billing cycle.
-If your account balance is insufficient, your account will become negative and fall into arrears.
+If your account balance is insufficient, your account will become overdue.
 **Note:**
-If your account falls into arrears when you purchase or use another Tencent Cloud service, your use of ECDN will be affected.
+If your account becomes overdue when you purchase or use another Tencent Cloud service, your use of ECDN will be affected.

-## Arrears Alarming
+## Overdue Payment Alerts
-If your account balance becomes negative, your account will fall into arrears, and the system will push an **arrears notification**, which will be triggered only once when your account balance turns negative.
+If your account balance becomes negative, the system will send you an **overdue payment alert**, which will be triggered only once when your account balance turns negative.

 ## Grace Period
-To avoid affecting your business, the system grants your account in arrears a grace period for arrears handling, during which it will push arrears notifications to remind you to top up promptly.
+To avoid affecting your business, the system grants you a grace period to handle the overdue payment, during which it will send you renewal reminder.

 - During the grace period, the current ECDN service of your account will **not be affected** and can still be used.
 - During the grace period, you can change the current ECDN acceleration service configuration of your account.